All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 While TB-500 appears to be well-tolerated by most individuals in supervised settings, certain populations should exercise additional caution:

 • Active cancer patients: The pro-angiogenic mechanism creates a theoretical risk.
-Consultation with an oncologist is essential.
+Consultation with an oncologist is important.

 • Cancer survivors: Even in remission, the precautionary principle applies.
 Discuss with your medical team before starting any pro-angiogenic peptide.